 Typically, I save important “Owen” conversations for one-on-one parent-teacher meetings but I happened to have a chance to chat solo with his preschool teachers that night.
 I shared what’s been weighing heavy on my mind — a recent resurgent of angry and toddler-like behavior happening at home that I feared may also be playing out in the preschool classroom.
 After a casual exchange about a recent space project that Owen loved, I asked the question, “Have you been noticing any behavioral issues with Owen?
 He’s been very angry at home.
 Throwing toys, hitting, yelling, etc.” And to my surprise…”Not at all.
 In fact, I don’t think I’ve ever seen Owen mad like that.
 He can get frustrated sometimes but not angry.”
 Wow!
 Phew!

 I’ve been so worried that Owen’s 3-year-old behavior was a new phase, and persistent across his school and home life.
 Knowing that it’s an issue at home makes it easier for me to identify, correct and work on.
-I also realized, encouraged by our recent webinar about Establishing Parent-Teacher Partnerships, that I’m overdue for a parent-teacher meeting.
+I also realized, encouraged by our recent webinar Establishing Parent-Teacher Partnerships, that I’m overdue for a parent-teacher meeting.
 I have so many more questions that have been weighing on my mind.

-Questions to Ask During a Preschool Parent-Teacher Meeting
+Questions to Ask During a Preschool Parent-Teacher Conference

 - How is my toddler or preschooler doing socially?
 Is he engaging with his peers appropriately for his age?
 How well does he share?
 Who are his friends?